DaneVass/BARtab/README.md

 To run the pipeline with your own data, create a parameter yaml file and specify the location with `-params-file`.

-An example to run the single-end bulk workflow:
+An example to run the single-end bulk workflow can be found in example_params.yaml:
 ```
 indir:               "test/dat/test_SE"
 ref:                 "test/ref/SPLINTR_mCHERRY_V2_barcode_reference_library.fasta"